-Our audit procedures included, amongst others:
+Our audit procedures, amongst others; included the following:

-- evaluated management's assessment in determining the recoverable amounts being the higher of fair value less cost to sell and value in use. - evaluated management's basis of determination and identification of the CGU within the Group. - evaluated the independence, competency and objectivity of the external professional valuers engaged by management. - held discussions with management and the external professional valuers to understand the valuation exercises. - assessed the appropriateness of the valuation methodologies and management's key assumptions used to determine the fair valuation of the assets by the professional valuers. - considered the adequacy of the Group's disclosures made in the financial statements in respect to the impairment testing.
+- Obtained an understanding of the management's impairment assessment process. - Evaluated management's basis of determination and identification of the CGU within the Group. - Evaluated management's assessment in determining the recoverable amounts being the higher of fair value less costs of disposal and value in use. - Evaluated the competency, capabilities and objectivity of the external professional valuers engaged by management and the scope of their engagement. - Involved auditor's valuation expert to assess the appropriateness of the valuation methodologies applied by the external valuers. - Assessed the reasonableness of the key assumptions and inputs used in their valuations by holding discussions with the external valuers to understand their basis of assumptions and estimations used; and, comparing of inputs used to external sources. - Considered the adequacy of the Group's disclosures made in the financial statements in respect to the impairment testing.